Hike the Iron Range; there’s something for everyone!

-Ten miles of trails at Giants Ridge in Biwabik afford excellent forest views with plenty of lakes to dot the landscape.
-Hike through forests, to the top of the ski hill, and near Wynne Creek.
+Ten miles of trails at Giants Ridge in Biwabik afford excellent views of the Superior National Forest with plenty of lakes to dot the landscape.
+Hike through forests to the top of the ski hill, and explore the terrain near Wynne Creek.
 Nice fall colors on three loop trails, all between 3 and 4 miles long.
 Click for maps.

 Bird Lake Trail